tsnellgrove/dark_castle3/doc/to_do.md

 		- DONE: 'git push" to push updates to origin (GitHub)
 		- DONE: confirm new branch on GitHub is now ahead of master

-	- INPROC: deployment plan steps
+	- DONE: deployment plan steps
 		- DONE: update app_main() and validate()
 			- DONE: in app_main, is_interp_valid => is_valid
 			- DONE: from validate() return cmd_err, is_att, and err_txt